Zahid Ahsan Russel

 Md.
-Zahid Ahsan Russel (born 1 January 1978) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Gazipur-2 constituency.
-He is also the incumbent State Minister for Youth and Sports.
+Zahid Ahsan Russel (born 1 January 1978) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Gazipur-2 constituency.
+He served as State Minister of Youth and Sports from 2019 to 2024.
 His father, Ahsanullah Master, was a former representative of the same constituency.

 Birth and education

 Russel was born on 1 January 1978 to Ahsanullah Master and mother Farida Ahsan in Noagaon area under the Tongi Police Station of Gazipur District.
 His permanent residence is in the village of Hyderabad in Gazipur.
 He was married to Khadiza Russel.
 Ahsanullah was elected a member of the parliament from Bangladesh Awami League in Gazipur-2.
 Russel earned his B.S.S. degree.
 He is currently studying LLB Honors at University of Wolverhampton in the UK.